-Many people with Tourette syndrome (TS) report that there are foods, other items, or situations that make their tics worse.
-But how can this be, if TS is a “genetic” condition?
-Research confirms that Tourette syndrome (TS) is both a genetic and an environmental condition.
+Many people with Tourette syndrome report that there are foods, other items, or situations that make their tics worse.
+But how can this be, if Tourette syndrome is a “genetic” condition?
+Research confirms that Tourette syndrome is both a genetic and an environmental condition.

 What does this mean?
 Just think of allergies.
 Someone can have a genetic predisposition to develop allergic reactions, but, as everyone knows, the environment can greatly determine the types and intensity of symptoms that person will experience.
-In a similar manner, many people with TS report that they are aware of certain triggers for theiir tics—triggers that affect the frequency, type, or severity of tics.
+In a similar manner, many people with Tourette syndrome report that they are aware of certain triggers for their tics—triggers that affect the frequency, type, or severity of tics.

 It is generally accepted that stress, excitement, and fatigue can aggravate tics.
-But there are numerous other factors that also may, and the more awareness a person with TS has about potential triggers, the more likely it is that he or she can identify them.
+But there are numerous other factors that also may, and the more awareness a person with Tourette syndrome has about potential triggers, the more likely it is that he or she can identify them.

 In general, environmental factors include what we eat, see, hear, breathe, drink, touch, smell, and otherwise come in contact with.
 They can encompass natal and prenatal conditions, temperature and lighting, stress, emotions and fatigue, as well as influences such as vaccines, medications, viruses, and bacterial infections.